jyoungblood/pocketdocs/README.md

 - **Just add HTML** - We've taken care of the basic structure so you can get started easily.
 Add your content as semantic HTML (almost as easy as writing Markdown).

-- **Minimal architecture** - It's [just a single file](https://github.com/jyoungblood/pocketdocs/blob/master/index.html), external CSS & JS libraries included from CDN.
+- **Minimal architecture** - [It's a single file](https://github.com/jyoungblood/pocketdocs/blob/master/index.html), external CSS & JS libraries included from CDN.
 Ready to deploy in any environment.

 - **Sensible defaults** - Includes syntax highlighting, responsive sidebar/dropdown navigation, scroll-based nav highlighting, AND A NICE DEFAULT DESIGN